threefoldfoundation/books/content/solutions_issues_intro/solution_cyberpandemic.md

 * Provide a quantum safe storage system, make sure data can never get corrupted, lost or stolen.
 Not even a quantum computer can hack into it.
 Ultra scalable system.
 * In country owned multilayer network communication encryption for government and other collaborators.
 * Fortify your existing web (and other) applications, to not allow access over default browsers, a standard browser is a huge security risk and needs to be avoided.
 We can sandbox access and hosting of these apps.
 * Use blockchain technology (BUT in country) deployed in a decentralized way by local teams, do not rely on public blockchain technology or technology which might be compromised or owned too much by coders outside of the country.
-This can be used for OurLedgerCs.
+This can be used for CBDCs.
 * Block backdoors (vulnerabilities as used by hackers) to communicate to the internet, not by means of firewalls (proven not to work), but by means of a very different approach (not available publicly today).

 The more expensive goodies: